VA7ODR/HomeAI/docs/postgresql_setup.md

 python scripts/bootstrap_postgres.py
 ```

-If you want to seed the database with a schema file:
+The bootstrapper automatically creates (or updates) the `homeai_memory` table and supporting indexes used by the application’s PostgreSQL backend, ensuring it matches the read/write logic in the codebase.
+If you want to seed the database with a schema file (for additional tables or extensions):

 ```bash
 HOMEAI_SCHEMA_FILE=sql/schema.sql python scripts/bootstrap_postgres.py